Classical and quantum chaotic synchronization in coupled dissipative time crystals: Quantum finite-size dynamics

 Because the classical system’s crossover closely relates to full chaotic synchronization, we interpret these quantum observations as evidence of quantum synchronization.
 In analogy with the classical mean-field case, we can say that the quantum synchronization sets in when the magnetization suddenly becomes uniform.
 Moreover, as in the classical case, also in the quantum one the synchronization is chaotic, as one can argue considering the properties of the average density matrix

 for a time long enough that the steady state has been reached.
 This is the so-called nonequilibrium steady state (NESS) density matrix, $\hat{\rho}_{\rm NESS}$.
-After obtaining $\hat{\rho}_{\rm NESS}$ as an average over realizations at a time long enough that all finite-time transients have died out, we evaluate the average level spacing ratio $r_S$ of this matrix as described in Ref.~\cite{rufo2025quantumsemiclassicalsignaturesdissipative}.
+After obtaining $\hat{\rho}_{\rm NESS}$ as an average over realizations and {over a time window $[t_{\rm i},t_{\rm f}]$, choosing $t_{\rm i}$ such that} all finite-time transients have died out, we evaluate the average level spacing ratio $r_S$ of this matrix as described in Ref.~\cite{rufo2025quantumsemiclassicalsignaturesdissipative}.
 Denoting $\rho_{\alpha}$ the eigenvalues of $\hat{\rho}_{\rm NESS}$ taken in increasing order, the average level spacing ratio is defined as

+{with the $\rho_\alpha$ taken in increasing order.} Evaluating $r_S$ (see Fig.~\ref{rhasi:fig}), we always find a value only slightly smaller than the random-matrix Gaussian unitary ensemble value $r_{\rm GUE} \simeq 0.5996$ resulting from a numerical fit in Ref.~\cite{Atas_2013}. {The reason behind the GUE statistics is that, due to the lack of time-inversion symmetry, there is in general no basis where it is fully real.}